 In October 2020, Missing People worked with a local police force to build on policy, procedure and response to missing.
 In particular, this work focused on improving the accuracy and quality of Safe and Well Checks delivered by the police, for children, young people and their families.
 Our work included a review of 120 Safe and Well Check reports and a comprehensive review of local police policies, protocols and current practice, including missing policy and procedures for the identification of good practice.
 We conducted 121 sessions with front-line officer for reflection and feedback on the local delivery of Safe & Well Checks, and produced a report on our findings and recommendations.
 This work was completed with online training for 100 police officer based on our findings and recommendations, covering best practice; recording and identifying risk, and a Q&A session.

-Later in 2020, Missing People will deliver a Covid-secure online training event for a further 75 multi-agency professionals across Cambridgeshire.
-The training will be co-delivered with Cambridgeshire Police’s Missing, Exploited and Trafficked (MET) Team.
-The training will focus on improving the local response to missing children in order to reduce the risk of further missing episodes, and lessen the chance of them becoming a victim of crime.
+In March 2021, Missing People delivered a Covid-secure online training event to multi-agency professionals in Cambridgeshire.
+The event was funded by Cambridgeshire OPCC and focussed on improving the local response to missing children with the aim of reducing repeat missing episodes and lessen the chance of children and young people becoming a victim of crime.
+89% of attendees rated their experience of the conference as ‘very good – excellent’.

-Previous feedback on similar training has been the following:
+Previous feedback on similar training from participants has included the following:

 “Really interesting and informative.
 The day was great, the speakers were brilliant, especially the hosts.
 Was the best training I have been on in a long time.”